Links & Resources

 - Community Resource Finder The Alzheimer’s Association Community Resource Finder is an online guide for people living with AD and their care partners to help with selecting dementia providers, programs and services.

-- Alzheimer’s Reading Room Bob DeMarco has one of the best sources of shared experiential wisdom from families who care for and about persons with AD.
+- Bob DeMarco has one of the best sources of shared experiential wisdom from families who care for and about persons with AD.
+“The Alzheimer’s Reading Room” blog is no longer live, but DeMarco’s YouTube videos remain popular and helpful.

 - Caring.com The “Alzheimer’s Solution Center” (under “Health A-Z” > “Alzheimer’s disease”), provides links to learning more about different aspects of AD, including guides to care separated out by disease stage.